zaczeng816/rl-final-project/README.md

 `frontend/` is the folder for the frontend server using `next.js`.

 #### Running the servers
-Use `start_backend.sh` to start the backend server.
+Run `start_backend.sh` to start the backend server.
 - this will start a fastapi server and a redis on docker which stores the game states

-Use `start_frontend.sh` to start the frontend server.
+Run `start_frontend.sh` to start the frontend server.
-- this will install frontend dependencies and start a react app on `http://localhost:3000`
+- this will install frontend dependencies and start a Next.js app on `http://localhost:3000`

 Open `http://localhost:3000` in your browser to play the game.